feedspub/validators/README.md

 # validators

-A simple module(no dependency) to validate username, email and more for [Feeds Pub](https://feeds.pub)
+A simple module(no dependency) to validate username, email and more for [Feeds Pub](https://feeds.pub).

+Reusable on frontend and backend.

 ## Install